roobottom/portfolio/source/about.md

 ## What I do

 I'm the Head of Design for Firefly Learning.
 I lead a team of UX, visual and communication designers.
 It's my job to ensure they can succeed in their roles.
-I'm also a member of Firefly's first team: The senior leadership crew with its hand of the tiller, navigating the company through choppy waters as we attempt to grow to 450 million users.
+I'm also a member of Firefly's first team: The senior leadership crew with its hand of the tiller, navigating the company through choppy waters as we grow.

 ## What I value